discover-labs/dictum/docs/docs/reference/expression_language.md

 # Expression language reference

-Hyperplane expression language is used to define calculations — Measures, Dimensions and Metrics.
+Dictum expression language is used to define calculations — Measures, Dimensions and Metrics.
 It's designed to be as similar as possible to SQL, but we should stress that it is __not__ SQL.
 It's transformed to SQL by the database connection, but it's not passed as-is to your database.